hansb001/smarthome/README.md

 When you have completed this code-pattern, you will understand how to:

-* Connect sensors and actuators to an Arduino and read their values
+* Connect sensors and actuators to an Arduino and read their values.
-* Set up a gateway on a Raspberry Pi
+* Set up a gateway on a Raspberry Pi.
-* Run a MQTT Server on a Raspberry Pi
+* Run a MQTT Server on a Raspberry Pi.
-* Connect sensors to a NodeMCU device and read their values (Optional)
+* Connect sensors to a NodeMCU device and read their values (Optional).
-* Build an application in Node-RED
+* Build an application in Node-RED.
-* Use Bluetooth, WIFIand MQTT (and optional LoRAWan) to communicate between the devices
+* Use Bluetooth, WIFI and MQTT (and optional LoRAWan) to communicate between the devices.
-* Send messages to Slack
+* Send messages to Slack.

 ## Flow
 ![ArchitectureDiagram](images/SH_Architecture_DiagramV2.png)